-- 7. Prince George's County Zoning Ordinance: The subject application has been reviewed for compliance with the requirements in the M-X-T Zone and the site plan design guidelines of the Zoning Ordinance and was found to be in compliance with these regulations. - a.
-Section 27-546(d) - (1) The proposed development is in conformance with the purposes and other provisions of this Division;
+7. Prince George's County Zoning Ordinance: The subject approval has been found in compliance with the requirements in the M-X-T Zone and the site plan design guidelines of the Zoning Ordinance as follows:

+a.
+Section 27-546(d)

+(1) The proposed development is in conformance with the purposes and other provisions of this Division;

 The purposes of the M-X-T Zone are provided for in Section 27-542 of the Zoning Ordinance.
-The subject DSP will be in conformance with the purposes and other provisions of the M-X-T Zone.
-Specifically, in accordance with

-Section 27-542(a)(2), this development will facilitate the development envisioned in the approval of Conceptual Site Plan CSP-12001 for this site with conditions and implement the recommendation of the Westphalia Sector Plan and SMA by contributing to the creation of a mixed-use community.
+The subject DSP is hereby found to be in conformance with the purposes and other provisions of the M-X-T Zone.
+Specifically, in accordance with Section 27-542(a)(2), this development will facilitate the development envisioned in the approval of Conceptual Site Plan CSP-12001 for this site with conditions and implement the recommendation of the Westphalia Sector Plan and SMA by contributing to the creation of a mixed-use community.
 The subject site will form part of the larger village center area, which as a whole, will constitute a mixed-use walkable community with residential and nonresidential uses in close proximity to each other.
 The applicant estimates that the residential communities envisioned in the vicinity will create a large demand for commercial/retail uses that are service oriented on the subject property, like a Royal Farms.